openmediavault/openmediavault-docs/FAQ.rst

 	Yes, but is not recommended that the running OS has a desktop environment installed.

 Which are the files that should not be edited by the user?
-	There are several services that OpenMediaVault takes control of, The recommended list is here.
+	There are several services that OpenMediaVault takes control of, The list is :doc:`here <various/conffiles>`.

 What is the permissions/ownership of folders in OMV created by shared folders?
 	The default is folders in ''2775'' mode, with ''root:users'' ownership.
 This means all users created in the webUI can read, write to folders created by the system in the data drives using the default.